larryhastings/big/README.md

 [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripFalse),
 you'll get empty strings in the return value.
-This might be unexpected, violating the [Principle Of Least Astonishment.](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) But there are excellent reasons for this behavior, and it stems from observing how `str.split` behaves.
+This might be unexpected, violating the [Principle Of Least Astonishment.](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) But there are excellent reasons for this behavior.
+It stems from observing how `str.split` behaves.

 `str.split` really has two